 So please be aware that just because you are in the cloud doesn't automatically mean that you are secure.
 We just encounter different challenges and use other solutions.
 These are some of the best practice solutions in the field, which I recommend setting up:

 Multi-factor authentication is a key perimeter in every environment.
 The setup is easy, but in case of an attack the best protection on identity level.
 To enable MFA for a specific user go to M365 admin center, Users, Active users and choose Multi-factor authentication at the top.
 In a new page you can activate MFA for individual users.

 Now if you wan't to build a dynamic and advanced resistance with Identity + Access management, Conditional access is the way to go.
 Read more about Conditional access.
-In a following post I will be writing more about CA and propose some policies.
+If you want to know more, read on some Conditonal access examples.
 Although this product needs Azure AD Premium P1 license.